Canon 30D vs 7D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 30D and the 7D have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the 7D have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the 7D was followed by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 30D and 7D can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon 7D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 30D or the Canon 7D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 30D: